Code-Institute-Submissions/phil-griffith-world_recipes_AprResub/README.md

 * [W3C HTML Validator](https://validator.w3.org/) (all pages passed validator)
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) (css file passed validator)

-#### User Story verification ####

-Does this site provide the following user features?

-* To be able to view recipes without having to create an account
-    * Yes
-* To be able to see popular recipes that other users have liked
-    * Yes
-* To have the option of saving favourite recipes
-    * Yes
-* To have the option to remove favourite recipes
-    * Yes
-* To have the option to share recipes
-    * Yes
-* To have the option to edit shared recipes
-    * Yes
-* To be able to change my password
-    * Yes

-As admin user:

-* To be able to Edit search categories
-    * Yes
-* To be able to Edit all recipes
-    * Yes

 ## Deployment ##
 ---